RedHatQE/firewatch/docs/cli_usage_guide.md

                                   code if a test failure is found.
-  --jira-config-path PATH         The path to the jira configuration file --firewatch-config-path PATH    The path to the firewatch configuration file --gcs-bucket TEXT               The name of the GCS bucket that holds
+  --jira-config-path PATH         The path to the jira configuration file --firewatch-config-path PATH    The path to the firewatch configuration file --gcs-creds-file PATH           The path to the GCS credentials file --gcs-bucket TEXT               The name of the GCS bucket that holds
                                   OpenShift CI logs
   --pr-id TEXT                    The pull request number that the rehearsal